A Unified Theory of Diversity in Ensemble Learning: Introduction

 \paragraph{Summary of our Results:} In contrast to previous efforts which {\em define} novel diversity measures, we take loss functions and {\em decompose} them, exposing terms that {naturally} account for diversity.
 We show that diversity is a {\em hidden dimension} in the {\em bias-variance decomposition} of the ensemble loss.
 In particular, we prove {\em exact} bias-variance-{\em diversity} decompositions, applying for a broad range of losses, taking a common form:

-where diversity is a measure of member disagreement, independent of the target.
-This is an alternative to known results \citep{ueda1996generalization} in the special case of squared loss, but generalises the formal notion of diversity to many other losses, e.g., the {\em cross-entropy}, and the Poisson regression loss.
-A notable exception is the 0-1 loss---where we prove that such a decomposition cannot hold, for {\em any combiner rule}.
-In spite of this, we are still able to quantify diversity and measure its effects, with the caveat that the effects are dependent on the target variable.
+where diversity is a measure of ensemble member disagreement, independent of the label.
+For the special case of squared loss, this is an alternative to a decomposition proposed by \citet{ueda1996generalization}, but expanding the formal notion of diversity to many other losses, e.g., the {\em cross-entropy}, and the Poisson loss.
+For losses where an additive bias-variance decomposition does not exist (e.g., 0/1 loss) we present an approach to precisely quantify the {\em effects} of diversity, with the caveat that the effects are conditional on the label distribution.

 Overall, {\em we argue that diversity is best understood as a measure of model fit, in precisely the same sense as {bias} and {variance}}, but accounting for statistical dependencies {\em between} ensemble members.
-With single models, we have a bias/variance trade-off.
-With an ensemble we have a bias/variance/{\em diversity} trade-off---varying both with individual model capacity, {\em and} similarities {between} model predictions.
+Thus, we should not be `maximising' diversity as so many works claim to do---instead, we have a trade-off to manage.
+With single models, we have the well-known {\em bias/variance} trade-off.
+With an ensemble we have a bias/variance/{\em diversity} trade-off, varying both with individual model capacity, {\em and} similarities {between} model predictions.